ZhijunWang1991/michaelwang.cloud/content/vitae.md

 > Is it possiable to decode an individual by the fewest lines? -- <<Westworld>>

-### Hi there, welcome to my blog! 👋
+### Summary

-- 🌾 I’m a PhD in Food Authenticity & Nutrition.
+- 🌾 PhD in Food Fraud and Authenticity.

-- 👨‍💻 I have been working with the Food Science and Data Science since 2017, during this time I worked with a variety of mass spectrometry, spectral analysis techniques, regression and classification models.
+- 👨‍💻 Experiences in lab work such as: mass spectrometry, spectral and data analysis such as regression and classification models.

-- 🌏 I believe that digital transformation is one of the trends in building sustainable agricultural and food systems.
+- 🌏 I believe that digital transformation is one of the trends in building sustainable agricultural systems.

 ### Contact Information